wcfrobert/wcfrobert.github.io/_posts/2024-12-07-tea-journal.md

 <hr>
 **Sources of information:**

-Before my tea-tasting sessions, I spend an hour or two of research time to learn more about the tea I'm tasting that day.
+Before my tea-tasting sessions, I usually spend an hour or two reading more about the tea I'm tasting that day.
 I start by reading the relevant articles on [Wikipedia](https://en.wikipedia.org/) and [Baidu 百科](https://baike.baidu.com/).
 The Baidu wiki entries tend to be more insightful and the information have greater depth.
 Then, I read various tea blogs, Reddit discussions, and perhaps watch a few videos.
 I find it helpful for me to read how others describe a tea's aroma and taste.
 I don't have a particularly refined palate.
-Sometimes I recognize a particular note, but I don't have the requisite vocabulary to describe it adequately.
+Sometimes I recognize a particular note, but I don't have the requisite vocabulary to describe it.
 Through my reading sessions, I've come across some tea blogs that are just incredible!
 They read better, have more personality, and very often have more depth than the wiki articles.
 However, it's tough to distinguish the ones trying to sell you tea (with incredibly shallow information), and the ones written by tea connoisseurs/lovers.
 Here are some that I really enjoyed.
 Please let me know if there are others I should check out.

 * [A Tea Addict's Journal](https://marshaln.com/)
 * [Taiwan Tea Odyssey](https://taiwanteaodyssey.com/)